 How to Get Around Canggu

-Like the rest of Bali, the scooter is king in Canggu.
+Like the rest of Bali, scooters are the king of Canggu.
 Everywhere you look, there is a motorbike.
-They dominate the urban landscape and crowd the streets like locust.
+They dominate the urban landscape and crowd the streets like locusts.
 Renting a scooter is really the only way to get around Canggu and any alternative is really not going to work.

 Scootering is very popular in Bali for several reasons: they’re cheap, convenient, offer maximum freedom, and are pretty fun to use.
 Just about everyone who visits rents a scooter.
 Using one is arguably one of the top things to do in Canggu as well.

 Riding a scooter can be a great and inexpensive way of traveling around Canggu.
 Although you don’t need a license to rent a scooter, most travel insurance companies will ask for a valid motorbike license to be able to claim if you crash!
-Always make sure that you have travel insurance with a motorcycle-riding coverage.
+Always make sure that you have travel insurance with motorcycle riding coverage.

 If you want to organize a motorbike with your hotel, just ask reception and they’ll make a call.
 They’ll either have a couple on the property or know someone down the street.